 Richard M. Hayden-Mr. Hayden is the Chairman of GSC Investment LLC.
-Mr. Hayden joined GSC Group in 2000 and is currently a Vice Chairman of GSC Group and head of the corporate credit group.
+Mr. Hayden joined GSC Group in 2000 and is currently a Vice Chairman of GSC Group, head of the corporate credit group and a member of the firm management committee.
 Mr. Hayden was previously with Goldman, Sachs & Co. from 1969 until 1999 and was elected a Partner in 1980.
 Mr. Hayden transferred to London in 1992, where he was a Managing Director and the Deputy Chairman of Goldman, Sachs & Co.
 International Ltd., responsible for all European investment banking activities.
-Mr. Hayden was also Chairman of the Credit Committee from 1991 to 1996, a member of the firm's Partnership Committee from 1997 to 1998 and a member of the Goldman, Sachs & Co.
-International Executive Committee from 1995.
+Mr. Hayden was also Chairman of the Credit Committee from 1991 to 1996, a member of the firm's Commitment Committee from 1990 to 1995, a member of the firm's Partnership Committee from 1997 to 1998 and a member of the Goldman, Sachs & Co.
+International Executive Committee from 1995 to 1998.
 In 1998, Mr. Hayden retired from Goldman, Sachs & Co. and was retained as an Advisory Director to consult in the Principal Investment Area.
 Mr. Hayden is a non-executive director of COFRA Holdings, AG and Deutsche Boerse AG.
 Mr. Hayden is also a member of The Wharton Business School International Advisory Board.
 Mr. Hayden graduated magna cum laude and Phi Beta Kappa from Georgetown University with a B.A. degree in Economics, and graduated from The Wharton School with a M.B.A. degree.

-Robert F. Cummings, Jr.-Mr. Cummings joined GSC Group in 2002 and is currently a Senior Managing Director and Chairman of the Risk & Conflicts Committee and the Valuation Committee.
+Robert F. Cummings, Jr.-Mr. Cummings joined GSC Group in 2002 and is currently a Senior Managing Director, Chairman of the Risk & Conflicts Committee and the Valuation Committee and a member of the firm management committee.
 Mr. Cummings is a former member of the GSC Advisory Board.
 For the prior 28 years, Mr. Cummings was with Goldman, Sachs & Co., where he was a member of the Corporate Finance Department, advising corporate clients on financing, mergers and acquisitions, and strategic financial issues.
 Mr. Cummings was named a Partner of Goldman, Sachs & Co. in 1986.
 Mr. Cummings retired in 1998 and was retained as an Advisory Director by Goldman, Sachs & Co. to work with certain clients on a variety of banking matters.
-Mr. Cummings is a director of ATSI Holdings, GSC Capital Corp.,

-Precision Partners Inc., RR Donnelley and Sons Co., Corning Inc., Viasystems Group Inc., and a member of the Board of Trustees of Union College.
+Mr. Cummings is a director of ATSI Holdings, GSC Capital Corp., Precision Partners Inc., RR Donnelley and Sons Co., Corning Inc., Viasystems Group Inc., and a member of the Board of Trustees of Union College.
 Mr. Cummings graduated from Union College with a B.A. degree and from the University of Chicago with a M.B.A. degree.